markovmodel/molPX/README.md

 ## projection_explorer (projX)

-`projX` (projection explorer) is an jupyter API to visualize MD-trajectories interactively on any projection space inside an jupyter notebook.
+`projX` (projection explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.

 It provides access to `projX.generate` and `projX.visualize`.
 The notebook `projX/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.